ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Simplicity, carried to the extreme, becomes elegance.”— Jon Franklin   ❞</i>
+<i>❝“In the future, computers may weigh no more than 1.5 tonnes.”— Popular mechanics, 1949   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->